dechamps/yabe/CodeExamples/Wheather2_to_Bacnet/Readme.txt

 *
 *********************************************************************/

-This program (windows service or console) gets current wheather data from MyWeather2 Internet Webservice and 'sends' them on Bacnet.
+This program (windows service or console) gets current weather data from MyWeather2 Internet Webservice and 'sends' them on Bacnet.

 You must first creates a user account into http://www.myweather2.com/